 What is web hosting?
 Whenever you visit a website, what you see on your web browser is essentially just a web page that is downloaded from the web server onto your web browser.
 In general, a web site is made up of many web pages.
 And a web page is basically composed of texts and graphic images.
 All these web pages need to be stored on the web servers so that online users can visit your website.

 A well-established web hosting provider sometimes hosts up to thousands of websites.
 For that reason, a web hosting company needs many web servers (essentially, these are computers) to ‘store’ the website.
 And all these web servers are connected to the Internet through high speed Internet connection and housed in a physical building called ‘data center’.
 In order to guarantee all the web servers are safe, secure and fully operational all time, a data center is a physically secure 24/7 environment with fire protection, HVAC temperature control, virus detections, computer data backup, redundant power backup and complete disaster recovery capabilities.
+If you need a way to protect you data, then check out the GDPR Compliance Framework.

 In shared hosting (also known as virtual web hosting), many websites are sharing the space on the same physical web servers.
 Depending on the web host, a physical web server can host a few hundred to even thousands of different websites at one time.
 You may wonder if a physical web server is shared by so many websites will the performance of the web server deteriorate.
 In fact, web servers are usually equipped with high-end powerful hardware that can support a large number of websites without any problems.
 But, when the web server is overloaded, you may begin to experience slower response times and your site may even become completely inaccessible for longer periods of time.